flyingmachine/brave-clojure-web/content/using-emacs-with-clojure.md

 To get rid of the stack trace in the left window, do

 1.  `C-x o` to swith to the window
-2.  `q` to close the stack trace and go back to nrepl
+2.  `q` to close the stack trace and go back to CIDER

 If you want to view the error again, you can switch to the buffer `*nrepl-error*`.